“Let’s Change Our Perspectives” Photo Exhibition: 10 Years of the Foundation

 By Flora Helard & Mathilde Thonon, In venture

 For 10 years, the Grameen Credit Agricole Foundation has been encouraging the development of local microfinance initiatives and social enterprises in the more than 30 developing countries where it operates.
-We interviewed Philippe Guichandut, who spoke to us about the Foundation's commitments and the results of its work.
+We interviewed Philippe Guichandut, who spoke to us about the Foundation's commitments and results.

 Socially responsible, the Grameen Crédit Agricole Foundation was created in 2008 under the joint leadership of Crédit Agricole executives and Professor Muhammad Yunus, 2006 Nobel Peace Prize winner and founder of the Grameen microcredit bank (see his interview here).
 The Foundation encourages the development of local microfinance initiatives and social enterprises in the 32 developing countries where it operates.
 In 2017, €49 million was granted to partner microfinance institutions and social enterprises.